 This mod does not seek to make any changes to the extant voting arrangements for PAC as agreed by UNCC.
-The latest position on which is that modification UNC07322 has been implemented effective from 14th Sep 2020.
+The latest position on which is that modification UNC0732 has been implemented effective from 14th Sep 2020.
 The legal drafting of this modification will deliver the same intent as the changes made to TPD V16.2.1 of the UNC under UNC0732.

 - 4.4.1 The meeting will be quorate where there are at least four Shipper User PAC Members and two Transporters (DNO and/or IGT) PAC Members present with a minimum of six PAC Members in attendance.
-For the avoidance of doubt Alternates do not count towards quoracy (as per Mod Panel) - 4.4.2 The Code Administration Code of Practice shall apply to the conduct of the meetings. - 4.4.3 Information to be used within meetings will be provided to PAC Members, the Joint Office and the Ofgem representative via a secure web portal.
-Such information shall not be downloaded. - 4.4.4 PAC members, the Joint Office and Ofgem shall treat all information as confidential unless it is clearly marked otherwise. - 4.4.5 The default is PAC meetings are 'closed' to non-Members.
-PAC Members can agree to hold 'open' meetings. - 4.4.6 With agreement of the Chairperson, and for example for the purposes of but no limited to developing the PAC arrangements or carrying out investigations into performance, PAC Members can invite 3rd parties and non-members to the meeting - 4.4.4 The CDSP may be required to attend (by one or more representatives) meetings of the PAC. - 4.4.5 OFGEM shall have the right for up to 3 representatives to attend as observers - f.
+For the avoidance of doubt Alternates do not count towards quoracy (as per Mod Panel) - 2.\\\4.4.2 The Code Administration Code of Practice shall apply to the conduct of the meetings. - 4.4.3 Information to be used within meetings will be provided to PAC Members, the Joint Office and the Ofgem representative via a secure web portal.
+Such information shall not be downloaded. - 4.
+4.4.
+PAC members, the Joint Office, PAFA and Ofgem shall treat all information as confidential unless it is clearly marked otherwise. - 4.4.5 The default is PAC meetings are 'closed' to non-Members.
+PAC Members can agree to hold 'open' meetings. - 6.
+4.4.6 With agreement of the Chairperson, and for example for the purposes of but no limited to developing the PAC arrangements or carrying out investigations into performance, PAC Members can invite 3rd parties and non-members to the meeting - 7.
+4.4.4 The CDSP may be required to attend (by one or more representatives) meetings of the PAC. - 8.
+4.4.5 OFGEM shall have the right for up to 3 representatives to attend as observers f.
 4.5 Appeal

+IGT138 v43 Modification

+Formatted: Numbered + Level: 1 + Numbering Style: 1, 2, 3,

+... + Start at: 1 + Alignment: Left + Aligned at: 4.44 cm + Indent at: 5.08 cm

+Formatted: Default Paragraph Font, Font: 10 pt, Font color:

+IGT UNC

-4.5.1 To enable it to deliver upon its purpose of identifying and mitigating gas Settlement inaccuracy, the gas PAFD gives PAC the power to apply Performance Assurance Techniques (PATs) to various industry roles.
+- 4.5.1 To enable it to deliver upon its purpose of identifying and mitigating gas Settlement inaccuracy, the UNCgas PAFD gives PAC the power to apply Performance Assurance Techniques (PATs) specified in the PAFD to various industry roles. - 2.
+4.5.2 The parties to whom the PATs are applied (the subject of a PAT) can be materially affected, financially, operationally or reputationally, by their application. - 3.

-2 0732FT - Performance Assurance Committee voting arrangements

-4.5.2 The parties to whom the PATs are applied (the subject of a PAT) can be materially affected, financially, operationally or reputationally, by their application.

 4.5.3 The party subject to a PAT may believe that the accuracy of the information underpinning PAC's use of a PAT is materially and demonstrably incorrect.
-It may also believe that the procedure surrounding use of the PAT, as set out in the PAT technical document, has demonstrably not been followed, resulting in a material impact on them.
+It may also believe that the procedure surrounding use of the PAT, as set out in the PAT technical document, has demonstrably not been followed, resulting in a material impact on them, - 4.
 4.5.4 Where PAC determines that a party is to be referred to OFGEM the subject of the PAT is entitled to appeal the PAC's decision, initially to the PAC and potentially to UNCC.
-The decision of the PAC, having considered any new information that might arise from any subsequent UNCC appeal, is final.

-4.5.6 The criteria for a valid appeal, is as follows:
+The decision of the PAC, having considered any new information that might arise from any subsequent UNCC appeal, is final. - 5.
+4.5.6 The criteria for a valid appeal, is as follows: - i.a.
+The inaccuracy of fact or irregularity of procedure can be demonstrated - ii.b.
+A material inaccuracy of fact or irregularity of procedure has occurred, such that the outcome would be different if the correct information or procedure were used instead, - ii.c.
+The appeal must be raised with the PAC within [1 month] of the relevant PAC decision,